Back to Blog

 With COVID-19 pushing consumers to shop online for their non-essential needs, furniture retailers will need to work even harder to step up their e-commerce game and get a share of the pie.

-The Impact of COVID-19 on Furniture Businesses
+The impact of COVID-19 on furniture businesses

 The global pandemic has catapulted e-commerce into hyper-drive.
 Consumer demand for online shopping has never been greater, and the companies that were well prepared for e-commerce before the outbreak, have a clear advantage.